How To Compute Your 13th Month Pay (2021)

-There are employees exempted to the rules implementing the 13th-month pay.
+Who are exempted from the rules implementing the 13th-month pay?

 The PD No. 851 protects many employees working under the public, private sectors, and even the government.
-However, employees working in these specific circumstances are exempted to this decree:
+However, employees working in these specific circumstances are exempted from this decree:

 - Employees working for the government except for corporations operating as private subsidiaries of the government.

 - Employees receiving mid-year bonuses, Christmas bonuses, cash bonuses, or payments equal to or more than 1/12 of the basic salary excluding cash and stock dividends, cost of living allowances, other regular allowances, and non-monetary benefits.